mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ## Key Takeaways

 {{<notice type="info">}}
 Usually, I use the "Key Takeaways" section to share the lessons from the book that I'm applying to my life.
-This book is a little different in that I think some of his ideas are interesting or worth being aware of, even though I don't necessarily agree with them.
+I'm including ideas here that I'm not necessarily endorsing, but they're ideas I think are interesting or useful to be aware of when participating in discussions about race.
 {{</notice>}}

 *